Mastering Anthropic’s Claude Bots: Control and Blockade Guide

 FAQs

-Yes.
-The article notes bots operate via public cloud IPs, IP blocking can interfere with robots.txt access, and Anthropic does not disclose IP details.
+The article advises caution with IP blocking because the bots operate through public cloud IPs.
+It also notes that IP blocking may interfere with robots.txt access and that Anthropic does not disclose IP details.

 Comments